qianglise/CFkurs/content/target.rst

 ------------------
 Since version 4.0 , OpenMP supports heterogeneous systems OpenMP uses ''target construct'' to offload execution from the host to the target device(s), and hence the directive name.
-In addition, the associated data needs to be transferred to the device(s) as well and this will be the topic of the next chapter.
-The target device owns the data, so accesses by the CPU during the execution of the target region is forbidden.
+In addition, the associated data needs to be transferred to the device(s) as well and this will be discussed in the next chapter.
+Once transferred, the target device owns the data and  accesses by the host during the execution of the target region is forbidden.

-Such a host/device model is generally used by OpenMP for target:
+Such a host/device model is generally used by OpenMP for offloading:
  - Normally there is only one single host: CPU
-   - Generally one single host: CPU
-   - one or multiple target devices of the same kind: CPU, GPU, FPGA, ...
+ - but one or multiple target devices of the same kind: CPU, GPU, FPGA, ...
-- Generally one single host: CPU
- - Generally one single host: CPU
-  - Generally one single host: CPU
+ - unless with unified shared memory, the host and device have separate memory address space

 gpu-derectives +
-Device Execution Model

 .. note::
 	Device: An implementation-defined logical execution unit.

-The general model used by OpenMP for target is a single host and one or more target devices.
 The host is where the  thread begins execution

-Can have a single host and one or more target devices Host and Device have separate data environment (except with managed memory or unified shared memory).

-execution model
+device execution model
 ------------------
-The execution model is host-centric
+The execution model is host-centric and
 Host creates/destroys data environment on the device(s) Host maps data to the device data environment.
 Host then offloads accelerator regions to the device for execution